jonspraggins/MMM-CAH-RSS/README.md

 		 },
 ]
 ````
-The RSS URL is hardcoded MMM-CAH-FEED.js, so no additional configuration required!
+The RSS URL is defaulted in MMM-CAH-FEED.js, so no additional configuration required.
+The Update Interval is set to 24 hours.